magnate3/raspberry-pi-os-qemu/docs/qemu.md

 Explanation: -S not starting the guest until you tell it to from gdb.
 -s listening for an incoming connection from gdb on TCP port 1234

 The second form is useful in that if multiple students attempt to listen on tcp port 1234 on the same machine, all but one will fail.
+See [](g*Donna Chen*db.md) for details.

 ## Launch the kernel with monitor
 ```